-Students with Disabilities
+1. Students with Disabilities

-Defiance College is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs and activities of the College.
-All accommodations are made on a case-by-case basis.
-A student requesting any accommodation should first contact the Accessibility Services Coordinator who coordinates services for students with disabilities.
-The Accessibility Services Coordinator reviews documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate to the student's particular needs and academic programs.
+Defiance College is committed to providing qualified students with disabilities with reasonable accommodations and support needed to ensure equal access to the academic programs, facilities, and activities of the College.
+All accommodations are made on an individualized basis.
+A student requesting any accommodation should first contact the Accessibility Services Coordinator, who coordinates services for students with disabilities.
+The Accessibility Services Coordinator using documentation provided by the student and, in consultation with the student, determines which accommodations are appropriate for the student's particular needs and academic program(s) in accordance with Recipient's applicable policies.

-Employees with Disabilities
+2. Employees with Disabilities

-Pursuant to the ADA, Defiance College will provide reasonable accommodation(s) to all qualified employees with known disabilities, where their disability affects the performance of their essential job functions, except where doing so would be unduly disruptive or would result in undue hardship.
-An employee with a disability is responsible for requesting an accommodation in writing to the Director of Human Resources and providing appropriate documentation.
+Pursuant to the ADA, Defiance College will provide reasonable accommodation(s) to all qualified employees with known disabilities when their disability affects the performance of their essential job functions, except when doing so would be unduly disruptive or would result in undue hardship to the College.
+An employee with a disability is responsible for submitting a request for an accommodation to the Director of Human Resources and providing necessary documentation.
 The Director of Human Resources will work with the employee's supervisor to identify which essential functions of the position are affected by the employee's disability and what reasonable accommodations could enable the employee to perform those duties.

-College Policy on Discriminatory Harassment

-Students, staff, administrators, and faculty are entitled to a working environment and educational environment free of discriminatory harassment.
-The College's harassment policy is not meant to inhibit or prohibit educational content or discussions inside or outside of the classroom that include germane, but controversial or sensitive subject matters protected by academic freedom.
+Students, staff, administrators, and faculty are entitled to an employment and educational environment that is free of discriminatory harassment.
+Defiance College's harassment policy is not meant to inhibit or prohibit educational content or discussions inside or outside of the classroom that include germane but controversial or sensitive subject matters protected by academic freedom.
 The sections below describe the specific forms of legally prohibited harassment that are also prohibited under College policy.
+When speech or conduct is protected by academic freedom and/or the First Amendment, it will not be considered a violation of College policy, though supportive measures will be offered to those impacted.
+All policies encompass actual and/or attempted offenses

-Discriminatory and Bias-Related Harassment
+3. Discriminatory Harassment

-Harassment constitutes a form of discrimination that is prohibited by College policy as well as the law.
-Defiance College condemns and will not tolerate discriminatory harassment against any employee, student, visitor or guest on the basis of any status protected by policy or law.
-College will remedy all forms of harassment when reported, whether or not the harassment rises to the level of creating a hostile environment.
-When harassment rises to the level of creating a hostile environment, College may also impose sanctions on the harasser through application of the Equity Resolution Process.
-The college's harassment policy explicitly prohibits any form of harassment, defined as unwelcome conduct on the basis of actual or perceived membership in a protected class, by any member or group of the community.

-A hostile environment may be created by harassing verbal, written, graphic, or physical conduct that is severe or persistent/pervasive, and objectively such that it interferes with, limits or denies the ability of an individual to participate in or benefit from educational programs or activities or employment access, benefits or opportunities.

-The College reserves the right to address offensive conduct and/or harassment that 1) does not rise to the level of creating a hostile environment, or 2) that is of a generic nature not on the basis of a protected status.
-Addressing such behaviors may not result in the imposition of discipline under College policy, but will be addressed through respectful confrontation, remedial actions, education and/or effective conflict resolution mechanisms.
-For assistance with conflict resolution techniques, employees should contact the Director of Human Resources and students should contact the Dean of Students.
+Discriminatory harassment constitutes a form of discrimination that is prohibited by Defiance College policy.
+Discriminatory harassment is defined as unwelcome conduct by any member or group of the community on the basis of actual or perceived membership in a class protected by policy or law.
+Defiance College does not tolerate discriminatory harassment of any employee, student, visitor, or guest.
+The College will act to remedy all forms of harassment when reported, whether or not the harassment rises to the level of creating a "hostile environment."
+A hostile environment is one that unreasonably interferes with, limits, or effectively denies an individual's educational or employment access, benefits, or opportunities.
+This discriminatory effect results from harassing verbal, written, graphic, or physical conduct that is severe and pervasive and objectively offensive.
+When discriminatory harassment rises to the level of creating a hostile environment, Defiance College may also impose sanctions on the Respondent through application of the appropriate grievance process below.
+The Defiance College reserves the right to address offensive conduct and/or harassment that 1) does not rise to the level of creating a hostile environment, or 2) that is of a generic nature and not based on a protected status.
+Addressing such conduct will not result in the imposition of discipline under Defiance College policy, but may be addressed through respectful conversation, remedial actions, education, effective Alternate Resolution, and/or other informal resolution mechanisms.
+For assistance with Alternate Resolution techniques and approaches, employees should contact the Director of Human Resources, and students should contact the Dean of Students/Title IX Coordinator.

-Sexual Harassment
+4. Sexual Harassment